Microsoft to ban HDD installation of Windows 11 in off-the-shelf PCs next year

 Image Source: Micron

 Portal Tom’s Hardware reached out to Microsoft for comment, but they replied that they had nothing to say on this issue yet.
 Curiously, the system requirements of the Windows 11 operating system itself do not indicate the need to use an SSD.
 Instead, Microsoft is simply reporting the need for media with 64 GB or more of free space to install and use the OS.
 However, an SSD is required to use DirectStorage Fast Boot technology, as well as the Windows subsystem to run Android applications on this OS.
-However, it’s not clear if Microsoft plans to officially change the system requirements for Windows 11 after 2023, and if it’s going to specify in them to make the SSD mandatory.
+However, it’s not clear if Microsoft plans to officially change the system requirements for Windows 11 following 2023, and if it’s going to specify in them to make the SSD mandatory.

 On the one hand, the transition to SSD is quite logical.
 Unlike conventional hard drives, these drives do not create noise and operate much faster than conventional HDDs.
 However, despite the decline in prices for SSDs in recent years, even the most affordable models of these media now tend to cost more than HDD models with the same capacity.
-If we compare SSD and HDD with a capacity of 1 TB, then the cost of a gigabyte of memory as part of an HDD costs about $ 0.05, an SSD with a SATA III interface costs $ 0.08, and in an M.2 NVMe format drive it costs $ 0.14.
+If we compare SSD and HDD with a capacity of 1 TB, then the cost of a gigabyte of memory as part of an HDD costs regarding $ 0.05, an SSD with a SATA III interface costs $ 0.08, and in an M.2 NVMe format drive it costs $ 0.14.
 So a 1TB HDD is $45, a SATA III SSD is $75, and an M.2 NVMe SSD is $150.

 Image Source: Tom's Hardware